 - Trailing commas are accepted.

-- The default doesn't apply to names covered by an explicit
+- The default doesn't apply to names covered by an explicit entry.
+In

-{mut, var z}, the explicitvar zoverrides the default forz.
+{mut, var z},var zoverrides the default forz.

 Parametric closures